KainingX/WeatherApp/README.md

-# A react hello world page
+# A React Hello World Page

 A hello world page built with React, Node.js, Babel, and WebPack.
-Start on localhost with http-server node.js package.
+Open on localhost with http-server node.js package.

-Another version built with purly React is avaibale [here]().
+A version built with purely React is avaibale [here](https://github.com/KainingX/hello-world-react-only).

 ## Setup